Can images help recognize entities? A study of the role of images for Multimodal NER: Experiment and analysis

+In this section, we explore the role of images in both low-context and low-resource scenarios to better understand when incorporating images is beneficial for the MNER task.

-Intuitively, images can provide more information for short sentences.
-Therefore, in Figure \ref{fig: impact_of_sentence_length}, we analyze how the sentence length impacts the performance of the baseline model BERT + CRF (Exp 1.0) and the multimodal model BERT + VAM + CRF (Exp1.2).
+\paragraph{Low-context scenario} In Figure \ref{fig:low_context_scenario}, we analyze how the sentence length impacts the performance of the baseline model \textit{BERT + CRF} (Exp 1.1) and the multimodal model \textit{BERT + VAM + CRF} (Exp1.2).
 We observe that visual information is more helpful for short sentences.
-Normally, short sentences do not have rich context.
-Therefore, the model cannot obtain enough semantic information just from the texts and can benefit from using images.
-But the plot also seems to indicate that when enough text is available, the model does not need to rely on the image and in longer sentences adding image information actually ends up hurting the performance of the model.
+The shortest the sentence, the less context is available.
+When the model cannot obtain enough semantic context from the text, it gains more from using images.
+In our experiments, the unimodal model performs much worse than multimodal models on the sentences with no more than seven words.
+But the plot also indicates that, when enough text is available, the improvements coming from images are marginal and can eventually hurt performance.